What is it?

 By making higher education comparable across Europe, ECTS makes teaching and learning in higher education more transparent and facilitates the recognition of all studies.
 It aids curriculum design and quality assurance and allows for the transfer of learning experiences between different institutions, greater student mobility and more flexible routes to gain degrees.

 ECTS is closely related to the modernisation of higher education in Europe.
-In particular, it is a central tool in the Bologna Process (link to page) which aims to make national systems more compatible.
+In particular, it is a central tool in the Bologna Process which aims to make national systems more compatible.

 How does it work?